Skylar-Harvey/lyrics-genre-emotion-analysis/code/pipeline walkthrough.md

 ```

 ### Step 17
 These next few cells (17.1 - 17.4) are where the actual analysis is run.
-This begins with "step 17.1", in which some intial prep for the analysis is run.
+This begins with "step 17.1", in which some initial prep for the analysis is run.
 Specifically, before the analysis step can be run, we:
 - add a column "Row_ID" to the cleaned master dataframe, and give each row of the table a unique identifier number.
 - create a new empty dataframe, "df_scores", that has the same amount of rows as does the cleaned master dataframe, as well as an identical "Row_ID" column.
 - expand the the "df_scores" dataframe to include a column for each emotional association counted for in the EMOlex dataset.
 All of these are initialized at a value of zero(0).